Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Linear Number of Samples

 \subsection{Going Beyond $\mathbf{1-1/e}$}

-We proceed to show an upper bound of $1-1/e$ for two different classes of algorithms that share certain features of our algorithm.
-This shows that our analysis of \algref{alg:fresh-looking-samples} is tight and limits the class of algorithms that could conceivably go beyond $1-1/e$.
+We proceed to show an upper bound of $1-1/e$ for two different classes of algorithms that share certain characteristics of \autoref{alg:fresh-looking-samples}.
+This shows that our analysis of \autoref{alg:fresh-looking-samples} is tight and limits the class of algorithms that could conceivably improve on the guarantee of $1-1/e$.

-The first upper bound applies to algorithms for which the probability of stopping at the $i$th random variable conditioned on reaching it is independent of~$i$.
-This is true for \algref{alg:fresh-looking-samples} since, by \lemref{lem:independence}, $\Pr{\acc{i}\mid \left(\bigcap_{\smash j<i} \neg \acc{j}\right)} = \Pr{\acc{i}}=1/n$.
-The upper bound applies even in the case where the distribution~$F$ is known, and to stopping rules that like \algref{alg:fresh-looking-samples} use dependent thresholds.
-We provide a proof of this result in the appendix. \begin{proposition} Let $\epsilon>0$.
+Algorithms in the first class, upon reaching the $i$th random variable, stop at this random variable with a probability that is independent of~$i$.
+This is the case for \autoref{alg:fresh-looking-samples}, which by \autoref{lem:independence} stops with probability $1/n$ upon reaching a particular random variable.
+The upper bound we obtain applies even in the case where the distribution~$F$ is known, and to stopping rules that like \autoref{alg:fresh-looking-samples} use dependent thresholds. \begin{proposition} Let $\delta>0$.
 Then there exists $n\in\N$ and a distribution $F$ such that for any stopping time~$\tau$ for which $\Pr{\tau=i\mid\tau>i-1}$ is independent of~$i$,